akshatjaipuria/Mask-and-Depth-Prediction/README.md

   <img src="https://github.com/akshatjaipuria/Mask-and-Depth-Prediction/blob/master/files/my_model.png" width="700">
 </p>

 My model contains `~ 6.2 M  (6,242,050) parameters`, of which the encoder part has ~2.2 M parameters and the two decoders have ~2 M parameters each.
 The code for the model is available <a href="https://github.com/akshatjaipuria/Mask-and-Depth-Prediction/blob/master/model/network_architecture.py" target="_blank">`here`</a>.
-The fact that we use 'bilinear' upsampling instead of transpose convolution in decoders haas decreased the parameter count considerably.
+The fact that we use 'bilinear' upsampling instead of transpose convolution in decoders has decreased the parameter count considerably.
 But we never train the entire 6.2 M parameters at once, how we train in parts will be explained in the coming sections.

 ## Training